What is donor retention? How do you calculate it?

 For all of the best articles, online tutorials, and downloadable audio, take a peek at Smart Annual Giving’s resources.

-Click on the button below to be taken straight to their top content on the subject.
+Click on the link below to be taken straight to their top content on the subject.

 The AFP (Association of Fundraising Professionals) has compiled a thorough list of all of the best books and academic articles on the subject of donor retention.